Tokyo-Metro-Gov/covid19/README_ES.md

 $ docker-compose up --build
 ```

+### Detect procition/others environment (translate me!)

+On the production environment, `'production'` is assigned to `process.env.GENERATE_ENV` variable, on the other case `'development'` is assigned to the variable.
+Please use the variable to detect which enviroinment is used at the runtime.

 ### Implementación en entornos de preparación y producción

 Cuando se actualiza la rama `master`, los archivos HTML se construirán automáticamente en la rama de `production`,